mark-watson/Racket-AI-book/manuscript/preface.md

 # Preface

+Racket is a Lisp language.
 I have been using Lisp languages since the 1970s.

+Dear reader, I love developing code in Lisp languages and my hope is that you will too.
+Racket is a "batteries included" language that includes a nice IDE, a great *standard library*, and many open source projects in the *Racket universe*.

 In 1982 my company bought a Lisp Machine for my use.
 A Lisp Machine provided an "all batteries included" working environment, but now no one seriously uses Lisp Machines.
 In this book I try to lead you, dear reader, through a process of creating a "batteries included" working environment using Racket Scheme.

 The latest edition is always available for purchase at [https://leanpub.com/racket-ai](https://leanpub.com/racket-ai).
 You can also read free online at [https://leanpub.com/racket-ai/read](https://leanpub.com/racket-ai/read).
 I offer the purchase option for readers who wish to directly support my work.